David Lammy: Foreign Secretary

-Following the UK's decision to relinquish control of the Chagos Islands, Lammy asserted that this didn't signal a shift in the government's position on other overseas territories.
+Following the UK's decision to relinquish control of the Chagos Islands, Lammy asserted that this did not signal a shift in the government's position on other overseas territories.
 He furthermore stated that the status of the Falkland Islands and Gibraltar were "non-negotiable".

-In November 2024, following the issuance by the International Criminal Court (ICC) on an arrest warrant against Benjamin Netanyahu for alleged war crimes in Gaza, Lammy clarified that he considered there to be no discretion for him but to implement the warrant.
+In November 2024, following the issuance by the International Criminal Court (ICC) of an arrest warrant against Benjamin Netanyahu for alleged war crimes in Gaza, Lammy clarified that he considered there to be no discretion for him but to implement the warrant.
 His position contrasted with France's view that Netanyahu benefited from immunity from the ICC.